Skip to main content

 You can create relations between objects in ALVAO Asset Management that describe various relationships between objects (configuration items).
 For example, relations can define which elements of the IT infrastructure are involved in the delivery of a particular IT service.
 You can then use the resulting graph to assess the impact (impact analysis) of incidents, problems and changes in the IT infrastructure.

-For an overview of the relations between an object and other objects, see the graphical map on the page Objects - Object - Link map.
+For an overview of the relations between an object and other objects, see the graphical map on the page Objects - Object - Relation map.

-You can create and edit relations directly in the map and also in the main AM Console window on the Relations, or automated via the REST API included in the ALVAO Asset Management Enterprise API module.
+You can create and edit relations directly in the map, or automated via the REST API included in the ALVAO Asset Management Enterprise API module.

 note